kecskesn/design-patterns-typescript/src/01-creational-patterns/04-builder/README.md

 Real world example

 > Let’s think about how to create a House object.
 To build a simple house, you need to construct four walls and a floor, install a door, fit a pair of windows, and build a roof.
 But what if you want a bigger, brighter house, with a backyard and other goodies (like a heating system, plumbing, and electrical wiring)?
+Maybe you want an iglo, which has no windows, no electrical wiring, no swimming pool in the backyard.

-> The simplest solution is to extend the base House class and create a set of subclasses to cover all combinations of the parameters.
+> One is to extend the base House class and create a set of subclasses to cover all combinations of the parameters.
 But eventually you’ll end up with a considerable number of subclasses.
-Any new parameter, such as the porch style, will require growing this hierarchy even more.
+Any new parameter, such as the garden style, will require growing this hierarchy even more.

 > There’s another approach that doesn’t involve breeding subclasses.
 You can create a giant constructor right in the base House class with all possible parameters that control the house object.
 While this approach indeed eliminates the need for subclasses, it creates another problem.